oracle/oci-grafana-metrics/docs/using.md

 Custom resolution variable
 ![Custom variable for resolution](images/customResolution%20variable%20creation.png)

-Choose the save button to save your dashboard !
+Choose the save button to save your dashboard!
 DO NOT FORGET

-Now, on the top of panel, you would see windowLabel and resolutionLabel You can select the value for the variables from here  and use them in the dropdowns window and resolution  below the panel
+Now, on the top of the panel, you would see windowLabel and resolutionLabel You can select the value for the variables from here  and use them in the dropdowns window and resolution  below the panel

 ![Custom variable window dropdown](images/WithCustomDropDown.png)

-In case plugin is configured to operate with multitenancy support, please make sure you are selecting **region** before **tenancy** and all the other dropdowns.
+In case the plugin is configured to operate with multitenancy support, please make sure you are selecting **region** before **tenancy** and all the other dropdowns.

 ### Dimensions